hapax/hapax.github.io/assets/hyperlaunch.md

 scraping the sides since friction will reduce launch energies.
 We want a smooth ride, with no tilt and no friction.

-One entertaining possibility is to stabilise the plunger by spinning, just like a frisbee.
+One entertaining possibility is to stabilise the plunger by spinning it, just like a frisbee.
-The energy for spinning can be obtained during launch itself, with any excess energy.
-In fact, we *want* the plunger to be travelling as slow as possible so as to still launch, since it will need to break as it approaches the end of the cylinder.
-This excess energy could be stored, e.g. in flywheels, but stabilisation is also a judicious use.
 The payload itself need not spin, if placed on a gyroscopically isolated platform above the base of the plunger.
+The energy for spinning can be obtained during launch itself by deploying an array of angled flanges beneath the plunger, and any excess energy not used for rotation can be stored in flywheels to help depress the plunger on future runs.
-The plunger can rotate by means of bearings around its perimeter, with rolling friction instead of scraping.
+Regarding the rotation itself, the stabilised plunger could spin by means of bearings around its perimeter, with rolling friction instead of scraping.
-I leave calculation of the energy dissipation due to these bearings for a longer paper expected April next year.
+I leave the calculation of the energy dissipation from bearings to a longer paper expected April next year.

+A final question is the

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>